cardano-foundation/aiken-lucid-yaci-dev-kit-starter-kit/README.md

-# demeter-aiken-lucid-yaci-dev-kit-starter-kit
+# aiken-lucid-yaci-dev-kit-starter-kit

-Demeter template demonstrating a simple "hello world" contract that locks ADA asset and unlocks it with a "secret passcode".
+A template demonstrating a simple "hello world" contract that locks ADA asset and unlocks it with a "secret passcode".

 # Aiken Presentation
 - [https://slides.com/ktorz/aiken](https://slides.com/ktorz/aiken)